w3f/polkadot-wiki/docs/learn/learn-opengov.md

 In (1), when a referendum is initially created, the community can immediately vote on it.
-However, it is not immediately in a state where it can end or otherwise have its votes counted, be approved, and summarily enacted.
+However, it is not immediately in a state where it can end or otherwise have its votes counted, be approved, and ultimately enacted.
 Instead, the proposal will stay within a **Lead-in Period** until it fulfills three criteria:

 - Proposals must stay within the lead-in period for a pre-defined minimum amount of time.
 This helps